-Aastrom has a classified Board of Directors currently consisting of two Class I directors (Fabrizio Bonanni and Alan M. Wright), two Class II directors (Mary L. Campbell and Arthur F. Staubitz) and two Class III directors (R. Douglas Armstrong and Joseph A. Taylor), who will serve until the Annual Meetings of Shareholders to be held in 2001, 2002 and 2003, respectively, and until their respective successors are duly elected and qualified.
+Aastrom has a classified Board of Directors currently consisting of one Class I director (Susan Wyant), two Class II directors (Mary L. Campbell and Arthur F. Staubitz), and two Class III directors (R. Douglas Armstrong and Joseph A. Taylor), who will serve until the Annual Meetings of Shareholders to be held in 2004, 2005 and 2003, respectively, and until their respective successors are duly elected and qualified.
 Directors in a class are elected for a term of three years to succeed the directors in such class whose terms expire at such annual meeting.
+Currently there is a vacancy in the Class I directors.
+This is due to the resignation of Dr. Fabrizio Bonanni.

-The nominees for election at the Annual Meeting of Shareholders to fill the Class I positions on the Board of Directors are Fabrizio Bonanni and Alan M. Wright.
-If elected, the nominees will serve as directors until Aastrom's Annual Meeting of Shareholders in 2004, and until their successors are duly elected and qualified.
+The nominees for election at the 2003 Annual Meeting of Shareholders to fill the Class III positions on the Board of Directors are R. Douglas Armstrong and Joseph A. Taylor.
+If elected, the nominees will serve as directors until Aastrom's Annual Meeting of Shareholders in 2006, and until their successors are duly elected and qualified.
 If a nominee declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election, the proxies may be voted for such substitute nominee as the proxy holders may designate.

-If a quorum is present, the two nominees for the positions as Class I directors receiving the highest number of votes will be elected.
+If a quorum is present, the two nominees for the positions as Class II directors receiving the highest number of votes will be elected.
 Abstentions and broker non-votes will have no effect on the vote, except that abstentions will be counted as shares present for purposes of determining the presence of a quorum.
 The Board of Directors unanimously recommends a vote "FOR" the nominees named above.

-The table below sets forth for Aastrom's directors, including the Class I nominees to be elected at this meeting, certain information, as of August 31, 2001, with respect to age and background.
+The table below sets forth for Aastrom's directors, including the Class II nominees to be elected at this meeting, certain information, as of August 31, 2003 with respect to age and background.